September storm: Spring turns to winter in New Zealand as wild weather looms

+Temperatures will be down in Canterbury, but the ranges of Southland and Otago, along with the Southern Alps, would protect the region's plains from the coldest temperatures.

+In the North Island, the Central Plateau, including Ohakune, National Park and Waiouru, may get snow, the Desert Rd is likely to be affected by snow on Tuesday especially, and the Napier-Taupō highway may get a dusting of snow on its summit.

-Gisborne and Hawke's Bay residents are the latest to receive a warning of severe weather, before tomorrow's forecast "weather bomb".
+Earlier today, Gisborne and Hawke's Bay residents were the latest to receive a warning from MetService of severe weather, before tomorrow's forecast "weather bomb".

-MetService has issued a strong wind warning for the Gisborne and Hawke's Bay area, north of Hastings.
-The orange level warning is for between 3am and 2pm tomorrow.
+MetService issued a strong wind warning for the Gisborne and Hawke's Bay area, north of Hastings.
+The warning is for between 3am and 2pm tomorrow.

 North to northwest gales are forecast to be severe at times, with gusts reaching 120kmh.